-That’s a decision you’re going to have to make based on the content of your website, how important it is to you that it remains secure, and whether or not you’re receiving sensitive information from your site visitors.
-If you’re posting a blog about your family vacations, you probably don’t need a firewall.
-But if you’re hosting an online store or an interactive website that stores user information, you owe it to your users to provide the best security possible.
+That's a decision you're going to have to make based on the content of your website, how important it is to you that it remains secure, and whether or not you're receiving sensitive information from your site's visitors.
+If you're posting a blog about your family vacations, you probably don't need a firewall.
+But if you're hosting an online store or an interactive website that stores user information, you owe it to your users to provide the best security possible.

 Absolutely.
-In the same way you can tell your desktop’s firewall which programs should be allowed to download information and install updates, you can also create exceptions for your server’s firewall.
+In the same way you can tell your desktop's firewall which programs should be allowed to download information and install updates, you can create exceptions for your server's firewall.
 The degree to which you can customize these rules will depend on your plan, so be sure to do your homework and pick the plan that provides the flexibility you need.

-Encrypting user data is one essential step in securing your customers’ information.
-But while encryption systems like SSL allow for the safe transfer of sensitive information over a network, in most cases the actual sensitive information is still be stored on your server, in a format your computer can understand.
+Encrypting user data is one essential step in securing your customers' information.
+But while encryption systems like SSL allow for the safe transfer of sensitive information over a network, in most cases the actual sensitive information is still being stored on your server, in a format your computer can understand.
 In fact, if you are a store owner, you likely have access to much of that sensitive information from your control panel.
 If you can view that information, so can a hacker who gains access to your server.

 Some hosting companies may provide optional VPN usage.
-This can be particularly useful for businesses hosting their company intranet, as it allows your staff to securely access your server from any location or from their mobile devices.
+This can be particularly useful for businesses hosting their company's intranet, as it allows your staff to securely access your server from any location or from their mobile devices.

-Your host may provide individual protections, or you may be able to obtain some of them through third party solutions.
+Your host may provide individual protections, or you may be able to obtain some of them through third party applications.
 Depending on your needs and the cost savings, this may be a viable option; however, from a total security perspective, any feature you leave out is a potential vulnerability.
-Hacking tools are becoming more sophisticated all the time, so a full-service firewall that can adjust to new threats is always a better approach.
+Hacking tools are becoming more sophisticated all the time, so a full-service firewall that can adjust to new threats is probably a better approach.

 Are there shared firewall options?

 Yes, many hosts will offer (or even provide for free) a shared firewall option.
-This is typically much less expensive than dedicated firewall protection but also provides far less security and customization.
-Since you are sharing the firewall with multiple users, it can only block external requests, not requests made from other computers sharing your firewall, so an attack on one user can be an attack on all.
+This is typically much less expensive than dedicated firewall protection, but also provides less security and customization.
+Since you are sharing the firewall with multiple users, it can only block external requests, not requests made from other computers sharing your firewall, so an attack on one user can be an attack on them all.